 If you paid any attention to what Adobe unveiled at MAX in October of 2010, it was hard to miss the Martha Stewart appearance and the big announcement of the birth of the digital magazine.
 While this seems like a big new product, historically, Adobe has always been known for their great use of graphics and multimedia.
 Recently, Adobe released a product called Adobe Digital Publishing Suite.
 The suite is still in Beta and will not reach final release until the second quarter of 2011.

-The concept is pretty cool, really.
+The concept is cool, really.
 You create a project using a designer’s familiar toolkit, Adobe InDesign.
 You then bundle the “stacks” of a digital magazine to produce an ‘issue.’
 The Bundler product is highly intuitive and easy to use, which is great for a graphic designer who might not be familiar with programming or mobile tools.
-Designers have total control of the layout and have the ability to preview an initial design on a simluator, which is very close to the end product.
+Designers have total control of the layout and can preview an initial design on a simulator, which is very close to the end product.
 Adobe listed its goal of the Adobe Digital Publishing Suite as “ to enable customers to deliver magazines, books, newspapers, and corporate collateral in print, online, and on any device, such as tablets, smartphones, and e-reading devices.”

 If you missed that video introduction to the tool, here it is:

 The beauty of the software is that there is very little code to write and the software focuses on layout design and rich media.
 I agree with Patric King’s statement that: “I have been waiting for a solution to happen for designers (not necessarily developers and coders) to use in content creation.”
 This tool looks to do just that!